 - Excessive urination

-The most common type of extranodal lymphoma, cutaneous lymphoma, affects the skin and, therefore, the associated side effects also affect the skin.
+The most common type of extranodal lymphoma, cutaneous lymphoma, affects the skin, therefore, the associated effects would also be evident on the skin.

-Many times pet owners will find single or multiple raised nodules or scaly lesions on the dog's body, both of which are telling signs of cutaneous lymphoma.
+Many times, pet owners will find single or multiple raised nodules or scaly lesions on the dog's body, both of which can be indicative of cutaneous lymphoma.

 - Dry, red, flaky patches of skin